-- 1. Define SRHR. - 2.
+- Define SRHR. - 2.
 Explain what is required for good SRH. - 3.
 Describe the reproductive system in women. - 4.
 Describe the reproductive system in men.

-- Review the powerpoint presentation and information in this manual. - Set up computer and projector

-Торіс Time Activities and Content Materials Introduction 2 mins Share the objectives of the session Powerpoint presentation What is SRHR?
-8 mins Present the illustrated lecture Powerpoint presentation What is Sexual and Reproductive Health and Rights (SRHR)?
+What is Sexual and Reproductive Health and Rights (SRHR)?

 Sexual and reproductive health (SRH) is a state of complete physical, mental and social well-being in all matters relating to the reproductive system.
 It implies that people are able to have a satisfying and safe sex life, the capability to reproduce, and the freedom to decide if, when, and how often to do so.

 Sexual and reproductive rights (SRR) refer to the right of people to enjoy good sexual and reproductive health without coercion, discrimination or violence.

 What is required for good SRH?

-In order to enjoy good SRH, the following are needed: Healthy body (reproductive organs) free from disease and injury.
+In order to enjoy good SRH, the following are needed:

+- Healthy body (reproductive organs) free from disease and injury.
 It is important to know about the normal reproductive system and to prevent them from disease and injury.
-SGBV/VAWG and some harmful practices like child marriage and FGM can have negative effects on the health of the reproductive organs.
-Ability to prevent pregnancy (contraception) when pregnancy is not desired.
-Ability to get pregnant (including infertility treatment) when pregnancy is desired and having a safe pregnancy and delivery resulting in a healthy mother and baby (antenatal care, delivery care and postnatal care).
-Freedom for individuals to make their own choices regarding their SRH (SRR).
+SGBV/VAWG and some harmful practices like child marriage and FGM can have negative effects on the health of the reproductive organs. - Ability to prevent pregnancy (contraception) when pregnancy is not desired. - Ability to get pregnant (including infertility treatment) when pregnancy is desired and having a safe pregnancy and delivery resulting in a healthy mother and baby (antenatal care, delivery care and postnatal care). - Freedom for individuals to make their own choices regarding their SRH (SRR).

 This freedom is taken away from women and girls who are subjected to SGBV, child marriage and FGM and they may wish to seek justice.

-SGBV/VAWG, child marriage, and FGM are violations of human and sexual right and their complications may se- verely affect the lives of survivors and prevent them from achieving their full potential as valuable members of the society.
+SGBV/VAWG, child marriage, and FGM are violations of human and sexual rights and their complications may severely affect the lives of survivors and prevent them from achieving their full potential as valuable members of the society.
 In addition, treatment for these problems are an economic burden for the survivors, their families, and the country at large because of the costs of treatment, and the time spent away from working and earning money.

-The female reproductive system 15 mins The Reproductive System The reproductive system in both women and men comprise of the internal organs and the external organs (genitals) that are required for sexual intercourse and reproduction.
+The Reproductive System

+The reproductive system in both women and men comprise of the internal organs and the external organs (genitals) that are required for sexual intercourse and reproduction.
 This training will focus more on the female reproductive system because it focuses on women and girls.

-The Female Reproductive System Powerpoint presentation Mons pubis Clitoris Urethral opening Vaginal opening Tigure 1: The female outer reproductive organs (source: brook.org.uk) The outer female reproductive organs are shown in figure above and they include: The outer lips (labia majora): These are two folds of skin that protect the clitoris, urethra and the vagina.
-The inner lips (labia minora): These are two folds that are placed under the outer lips.
+The Female Reproductive System

+Figure 1: The female outer reproductive organs (source: brook.org.uk)

+The outer female reproductive organs are shown in figure 1 above and they include:

+- The outer lips (labia majora): These are two folds of skin that protect the clitoris, urethra and the vagina. - The inner lips (labia minora): These are two folds that are placed under the outer lips.
 They are thinner than the outer lips and more sensitive.
-The inner lips closely protect the clitoris, urethra and the vagina.
-The mons pubis: This is the fatty area above the clitoris that bears hair.
-It covers the bone and protects it during sexual intercourse.

-The clitoris: This is the small bump above the urethral opening which is most sensitive part of the female outer reproductive organs.
-It is the centre of sexual sensation for the female.
-The urethral opening: The urethra is the passageway for urine to leave the body and the opening lies just under the clitoris.
-The vaginal opening: The opening of the vagina which is located directly under the urethra.
+The inner lips closely protect the clitoris, urethra and the vagina. - The mons pubis: This is the fatty area above the clitoris that bears hair.
+It covers the bone and protects it during sexual intercourse. - The clitoris: This is the small bump above the urethral opening which is most sensitive part of the female outer reproductive organs.
+It is the centre of sexual sensation for the female. - The urethral opening: The urethra is the passageway for urine to leave the body and the opening lies just under the clitoris. - The vaginal opening: The opening of the vagina which is located directly under the urethra.
 At the orifice of the vagina is the hymen, which is a thin delicate skin that may stretch or tear during first sexual intercourse.
 The vagina links the uterus to the outside of the body.